Hacker0x01/docs.hackerone.com/docs/programs/submissions-dashboard.md

 You can export all of your data at once or by sections to a CSV or PDF file.

 <h3 id="submissions">Submissions</h3>
 The Submissions section provides a quick overview of your report submission metrics to see any report submission trends.
-You can view:
+You can view:<br><br>

 Item | Details
 ---- | ----------